talek/blog/_posts/2014-07-21-memory-max-target.md

 ---
 layout: post
-title: MEMORY_TARGET not supported on this system
+title: MEMORY_TARGET Not Supported on This System
+comments: true
 ---

 I wasn't aware, until this very moment, that there's a strong correlation